orchestrated-io/artillery-plugin-dynamodb/README.md

 # artillery-plugin-dynamodb
-A plugin for artillery.io that publishes response data to DynamoDB.
+A plugin for artillery.io that publishes stats to DynamoDB.

 Based on [artillery-plugin-cloudwatch](https://github.com/Nordstrom/artillery-plugin-cloudwatch)